-I earned my Ph.D. at Harvard University, and since 2007 have taught in Oxford where I am the Associate Professor of Nineteenth-Century Christian Thought, and a Fellow of Mansfield College.
+I earned my Ph.D. at Harvard University, and since 2007 have taught in Oxford where I am Professor of Historical and Philosophical Theology, and a Fellow of Mansfield College.
 In addition to publishing numerous articles and book chapters, I am the author of Between Irony and Witness: Kierkegaard’s Poetics of Faith, Hope, and Love (T&T Clark, 2005), co-editor of William James and the Transatlantic Conversation: Pragmatism, Pluralism, and Philosophy of Religion (Oxford University Press, 2014), co-editor of The Oxford Handbook of Nineteenth-Century Christian Thought, and co-editor of Kierkegaard’s Journals and Notebooks (Princeton University Press, 2007–2020).
 I am currently at work on a volume for Princeton University Press entitled Christianity and the Cultures of Modernity: From Westphalia to the Great War.

 Historical and Systematic Theology, History of Christianity, Philosophical Theology